apoorvsaini/botlang/README.md

 ##What is BotLang?
 A language that makes it easy to define AI behaviours for bots/programs.
 The interpreter is written in PHP and needs to be wrapped as an Object of BotLang.
 Currently only PHP library of BotLang is in development.
->BotLang is inspired by AIML and extends its functionalities
+>BotLang is inspired by AIML and is currently in development mode

 ##Here is how to run a BotLang code using interpreter written in PHP